randerzander/usefool/README.md

-# scraper
+# usefool

-A lean ReAct (Reasoning + Acting) agent that can search the web and scrape URLs.
+A lean AI agent that can search the web and scrape URLs.
 Optional Discord bot wrapper included.

 ## Quick Start